Govind-Patwal/PyBer_Analysis/README.md

 Below were some of the outcomes of the analysis

-1. Total number of rides for each type of city - Urban Cities had by far the most number of rides.
-The total number of rides for Urban cities was 1,626, which was 2.6 times the rides in suburban cities, and 13 timees the number in rural cities.
+1. ### Total number of rides for each type of city

+    Urban Cities had by far the most number of rides.
+The total number of rides for Urban cities was 1,626, which was 2.6 times the rides in suburban cities, and 13 times the number in rural cities.

     **Image 1 (below) : Total number of rides for each city type**
 ![Total rides for each city type](./analysis/total_rides_for_each_city_type.png)

-2. Total number of drivers for each city type - completing the comparitively large number rides in Urban cities were 2,405 drivers, this is 4.9 times the number in suburban cities and 30.8 times the number in rural cities.
+2. ### Total number of drivers for each city type

+    Completing the comparitively large number rides in Urban cities were 2,405 drivers, this is 4.9 times the number in suburban cities and 30.8 times the number in rural cities.

     **Image 2 (below) : Total number of drivers for each city type**
 ![Total drivers for each city type](./analysis/total_drivers_for_each_city_type.png)

-3. Total amount of fare for each city type - The total amount of fare collected in Urban cities was $39,854, which was almost 2.1 times the amount collected in Suburban cities, and 9.2 times of the total fare collected in rural cities.
+3. ***Total amount of fare for each city type***

+    The total amount of fare collected in Urban cities was $39,854, which was almost 2.1 times the amount collected in Suburban cities, and 9.2 times of the total fare collected in rural cities.

     **Image 3 (below) : Total number of fare collected for each city type**
 ![Total amount of fares for each city type](./analysis/total_amount_of_fares_for_each_city_type.png)